Like the Way I Do: Chart performance

 The song did not chart on the US Billboard Hot 100, but it was a minor hit on the Album Rock Tracks chart, where it reached No. 28.
 Seven years later, "Like the Way I Do" was re-released as the B-side to Yes I Ams final single, "If I Wanted To"; this allowed the track to chart on the Hot 100 for the first time, peaking at No. 42.
 Under the then Hot 100 rules, all of the combined retail sales points of the single were given to the A-side, so "Like the Way I Do" charted on radio airplay points alone.

-In 1992, a live version of the song that Etheridge performed at the Roxy Theatre in October 1988 was released as a single in the Netherlands and Belgium, peaking at No. 2 in the former country and No. 38 in the latter the following year.
+In 1992, a live version of the song that Etheridge performed at the Roxy Theatre in October 1988 was released as a single in the Netherlands and Belgium, peaking at No. 2 in the former country and No. 38 in the latter in early 1993.